 Answers for North British Railway:

-5 .
-Denied.
-Engine and boiler referred to formed part of plant
+5. Denied.
+Engine and boiler referred to formed part of the plant.

 Dated 5 March 1872